The Do...While Loop

 Next week,

-to break out of a loop.
+we'll look at using break to break out of a loop.